Meet our Team

 Outside of science Montana enjoys being outdoors, climbing (or running) up the Welsh mountains, she also competes in climbing competitions.
 She strives to bring her love of life to her classes.

 Natalie has always had a passion for the performing arts since she began dance and theatre lessons at the age of 3.
-Since then she trained in Drama & Theatre studies in Liverpool and completed her PGCE in Secondary Drama teaching at The University of Chester.
-She is now in her fifth year of teaching and is thrilled to be working at CIS.
+Natalie trained in Drama & Theatre studies in Liverpool and completed her PGCE in Secondary Drama at The University of Chester and has taught in a number of schools across the North West.

-With a flair for Art and creativity, Vicky graduated with a Bachelor of Arts in 3-Dimensional Design (glass with ceramics) and then set up her own glass studio designing and producing innovative glassware.
-She continues her love of glass by leading a Glass Enrichment Elective with CIS students.
-Vicky is now a Safeguarding Lead.
-She comes to the role of Coach with a deep and varied experience in working with students to support them, especially in the areas of literacy, Special Educational Needs and Disability (SEND) and attendance.
+With a flair for Art and creativity, Vicky graduated with a Bachelor of Arts in 3-Dimensional Design (glass with ceramics) and then returned to the heart of Chester to set up her own glass studio designing and producing innovative glassware.
+Vicky’s passion is now leading the Coaching Team, working with the Pastoral Team and Safeguarding all students and staff.
+She comes to the role of Coach with a deep and varied experience in working with students to support them in the areas of Mental Health, Special Educational Needs and Disability (SEND) and Attendance.
+Vicky is trained in Level 7 Specialist Assessor in Assessing for Access Arrangements and is a First Aider.

 Meet the Governing Body